 The Beverly Mullins Memorial Scholarship honors the legacy of Cal alumna and former peer advocate Beverly Mullins with an award of up to $5000 to student leaders who are single re-entry student parents.
 The Mullins family continues to support re-entry single parents with this award, in part, because they have first-hand knowledge of the strength, talent, and determination that single parents at Cal personify.

-The Osher Reentry Scholarship Program funds ten Osher Reentry Scholars with awards of $5,000 for the academic year.
+The Osher Reentry Scholarship Program funds ten Osher Reentry Scholars with awards of up to $5,000 for the academic year.
 Applicants must meet the following criteria:

 - Must be an undergraduate re-entry student at UC Berkeley who has experienced a considerable gap in the pursuit of his or her education and who can look forward to a significant number of years of workforce participation